Habitat-USAID/BHA's International Humanitarian Shelter and Settlements research fellowship

 Fellowship opportunities are open to U.S. citizens or permanent residents enrolled full-time in accredited graduate school programs in the U.S. or U.S. citizens studying abroad in a discipline such as city, urban, environmental or regional planning; architecture or architectural engineering; civil or environmental engineering; international or development studies; humanities or social studies; or similar disciplines.

-We’re also launching a practicum support program, also known as practical internships, in addition to the current research fellowship to create more opportunities for students to gain invaluable international experience in the day-to-day activities of professionals in the humanitarian shelter and settlement sector.
-Participants will travel internationally to the host organization’s countries.
+We have also launched a practicum support program, also known as practical internships, in addition to our research fellowship to create more opportunities for students to gain invaluable international experience in the day-to-day activities of professionals in the humanitarian shelter and settlement sector.
+Participants will travel internationally to the host organizations’ countries.

 Research fellowship details